 1EdTech board service is an uncompensated volunteer activity.
 Expenses incurred for board service are the responsibility of the Board member.

 Serving as a board member is one of the most challenging and rewarding volunteer assignments.
 While board service is an honor, it also requires a significant commitment of time.
 Board members can expect to dedicate time each month to 1EdTech service, with an increase in intensity during the months that board meetings are held.

 The board meets in person three times a year—March, July, and December.
 The meetings are scheduled for a full day (March and December) or a day and a half (July).
 Meetings are typically held at a location at or near a hub airport, excepting the longer July meeting.
 There is also a Board dinner at the annual Learning Impact conference in June.

 Serving on the 1EdTech board is an extraordinary opportunity for an individual who is passionate about 1EdTech’s mission and who has a track record of service and leadership.
-In choosing among nominees to develop the election slate, including those seeking re-election, the Nominating Committee considers candidates’ backgrounds and experiences in six areas:
+In choosing among nominees to develop the election slate, including those seeking re-election, the Nominating Committee considers candidates’ backgrounds and experiences in the following areas:

 - Contributions to furthering the impact of educational and/or learning technology from an executive IT, curriculum, or academic/instructional technology perspective, including serving on other boards and leadership groups;

 - Demonstrated commitment of your organization’s leadership in advocating for and supporting the mission, activities and initiatives of IMS, including track record of promulgating and recruiting support for the IMS work;

 - Contributions to and leadership of IMS activities (e.g., service on committees and working groups, initiative leadership, as well as speaking and written contributions), including future commitments;

-- Financial support for IMS sponsorships and initiatives for the benefit of all members and the public;
+- Resource and/or financial support, including sponsorships, for IMS programs for the benefit of all members and the public worldwide;

-- Global experience and perspectives in educational technology;
+- Global experience and perspectives in educational leadership and educational technology;

-- Experience assessing and administering non-profit organization finances for organizations similar to IMS.
+- Experience assessing and administering non-profit organizations similar to IMS.

 APPENDIX A: IMS GLOBAL BOARD OF DIRECTORS CONFLICT OF INTEREST POLICY